MattiaSarti/neural-network-in-cpp/README.md

 3. **Evaluate Results Visually**

-    Finally, plot the predictions on the validation set before and after training, to check what the model has learned, by running ```python plot_validation_predictions.py``` from the root folder:
+    Finally, plot the predictions on the validation set before and after training, to check what the model has learned, by running ```python plot_validation_predictions.py``` from the root directory:

     <p align="center">
         <img src="https://github.com/MattiaSarti/toy-neural-network-in-cpp/blob/main/readme_pictures/predictions_before_and_after_training.png" alt="...loading..."  width="1200"/>